matthewlu2/version-control-lab/README.md

 5. Submit a pull request by going to the fork page and pressing the "Pull requests" tab and pressing "New pull request"

 ## Miscellany
 We went with our chosen license because it is free and academic related which this project is.
 We encourage users to experiment with out code and modify as they wish.
-We went with our chosen code of conduct because
+We went with our chosen code of conduct because we want to be clear that our project is all enclusive and anyone is able to contribute no matter your sex, race, gender, ect.